-The clinic environment and theatre suite were clean, and equipment was fit for purpose and regularly maintained.
-We saw the theatre ventilation system fully complied with national guidance for specialised healthcare facilities.
+The clinic environment and laser suite were clean, and equipment was fit for purpose and regularly maintained.
 Maintenance contracts for fire safety equipment, the fire detection system, laser equipment and the ventilation system were up to date.
-Water testing and fire safety checks were monitored regularly.
+Water testing and fire safety checks were monitored regularly and showed good compliance.
 A recent fire risk assessment report showed the service had fully complied with the recommendations.
 For example, a list of fire wardens was now displayed in the clinic and refresher training was under way for staff.

 Staff followed Health Protection Scotland guidance to reduce infection risks for patients, in line with its infection control policy.
 Personal protective equipment such as disposable gloves and masks, and medical devices such as needles and syringes, were single use to prevent cross-infection.
 A contract was in place for the safe disposal of sharps, medicines and other clinical waste.
-The service had a contract with a private provider to decontaminate (clean) the surgical instruments used during lens replacement surgery.
-All other equipment used in the service was single use.
 A designated clinical staff member took responsibility for infection prevention and control practices in the service.